ampproject/amphtml/extensions/amp-animation/amp-animation.md

   important on IE/Edge, it's recommended to duplicate it via [SVG `transform` attribute](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/transform).

-- It is impossible to pollyfill `transform-origin` for IE/Edge.
+- It is impossible to polyfill `transform-origin` for IE/Edge.
 For compatibility, use only the default `transform-origin`.

 - Use [CSS `transform-box`](https://developer.mozilla.org/en-US/docs/Web/CSS/transform-box)